parthkabariya/node-shortenurl/README.md

 # Simple URL Shortener Within Your Project
-Shortenurl is a simple node js module for shortening your URLs within your project.
+Node Shortenurl is a simple node js module for shortening your URLs within your project.
 You will not require any third-party service while using this package.
-The package creates short URLs and stores them in SQLite3 DB for you.
+The package creates short URLs and store them in SQLite3 DB for you.
 When somebody comes to your website from that shortened URL, they will redirect to the original URL.

 ## Installation
-You can install shortenurl and its dependencies with npm: `npm install shortenurl`
+You can install node-shortenurl and its dependencies with npm: `npm install node-shortenurl`

 ## Usage